Abdelrahmannasser139/big-data-docker-pipeline/README.md

 Output files will be in the bd-a1/service-result/ directory in local machine.

 Output Files
-After the pipeline completes

-eda-in-1.txt, eda-in-2.txt, eda-in-3.txt: Text files with EDA insights.
-vis.png: A scatter plot visualization. k.txt: Text file with the cluster counts from K-means clustering.
+After the pipeline completes the following files will be generated in service-result/: eda-in-1.txt, eda-in-2.txt, eda-in-3.txt: Text files with EDA insights. vis.png: A bar chart visualization. k.txt: Text file with the cluster counts from K-means clustering.
-Docker Commands Summary
+# Docker Commands Summary
-Build the Docker Image
+- Build the Docker Image
 docker build -t bd-a1-image .

-Run the Docker Container
+- Run the Docker Container
 docker run -it --name bd-a1-container bd-a1-image

-Execute the Pipeline Inside the Container python3 load.py train.csv
+- Execute the Pipeline Inside the Container python3 load.py train.csv
-Copy Results and Stop the Container
-Run on your local machine:
+- Copy Results and Stop the Container Run on your local machine:
 ./final.sh

+Project Structure Recap
 bd-a1/
-├── train.csv        # Original dataset
+├── titanic.csv        # Original dataset
 ├── Dockerfile                # Docker configuration
 ├── final.sh                  # Script to copy outputs and stop container ├── README.md                 # Documentation